Terrarium Plants And Supplies For Home Decor

-Terrarium plants help you bring the outdoors in, even in winter.
-For a small investment and a few hours of time, you can bring some greenery into your home in mid-winter.
+Terrarium plants help you bring the outdoors in and can be a great addition to your home decor, even in winter!
+For a small investment and a few hours of time, bring some greenery into your home in mid-winter.

 A terrarium is a glass container that offers a controlled environment for a group of plants.
-A closed container, such as a lidded jar, is best for terrarium plants that need high humidity.
+A closed container, such as a lidded jar, is best for terrarium plants that need high humidity when incorporating this into your decor.
 Condensation collects on the inside walls of the jar, and provides the humidity and watering the plants need.
 An open container, like a fish bowl, is good for succulents and other plants that thrive in arid conditions.

 Buying the container